 If you are a first time student in college and planning to attend full time, please visit our Net Price Calculator to get an early approximation of your potential costs to attend The Art Institute of Washington — Dulles, a branch of The Art Institute of Atlanta.
 All financial results are only an approximation based on the information you will supply and cannot be considered an actual award.
 To be considered for federal or state (if applicable) financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
-The calculator is not intended for transfer, readmitted, international, graduate or continuing students.
+The calculator is not intended for transfer, readmitted, international, graduate, part time or continuing students.

 Financial Aid Changes

 Every year, many of the federal aid policies, practices, and awards are up for review and approval by the federal government.
 The government also maintains the right to modify all federal aid policies at any time during the year should there be budgetary or regulation issues that need to be addressed immediately.
 Starting with the new financial aid award year that begins officially on July 1st, each year, the attached document highlights the pending changes in financial aid awarding and policy.
 The Financial Aid Office will be able to answer any specific questions regarding how these changes might or might not affect you and your financial aid award for the coming school year.
 Please refer to Federal aid website for additional information.

 The following links will help you find the information you need to finance your education.

 Types of Financial Aid

 Financial aid information is published online and available in print upon request.
 Visit our Financial Aid guide for more information.